Review: Doppler Labs Here One smart earbuds

 Ultimately, the uncomfortable fit needed to make the most of the Here Ones is probably what left me reaching for my AirPods in most situations.

 The other thing that left me reaching for my AirPods was the fact that my Here Ones were often dead.
-Batter life is probably the most notable disappointment of the Here Ones.
+Battery life is probably the most notable disappointment of the Here Ones.
 They didn’t scrape past two hours for combined music/ active listening usage.
-This was a real bummer, and although the case adds another three full charges, it was annoying that I needed to take an hour-long charging break when I was rocking these during a flight.
+This was a real bummer, and although the case adds another three full charges, it was annoying that I needed to take an hour-long charging break when I was rocking these during a flight, which is a pretty prime use case for these.

 There’s a lot more happening here than on the average pair of headphones so the battery taking a hit is understandable but Doppler Labs initially was promising battery life of about double what it ended up shipping with.